MattiaRag/timemaproject/markdowns/preliminary.md

 Trimmed fasta files are then processed independtly for aminoacidic and nucleotidic sequences.

 After renaming the headers, keeping just the species name, fasta aminoacids files are checked for the number of headers they include.
-If this is smaller than 5, they are moved to the separate directory `lessthan5headers`, otherwise, Iqtree2 is performed:
+If this is smaller than 5, they are moved to the separate directory `lessthan5headers`, otherwise, IQ-TREE is performed:

 ```